 All information provided by the applicant must to the greatest extent possible exclude PII.
-"PII" refers to information that can be used to distinguish or trace an individual's identity, such as their name, Social Security number, or biometric records, alone or combined with other personal or identifying information linked or linkable to a specific individual, such as date and place of birth or mother's maiden name.
-(See OMB Memorandum M-17-12 dated January 3, 2017.)
+The term "PII" refers to information which can be used to distinguish or trace an individual's identity, such as their name, social security number, biometric records, alone, or when combined with other personal or identifying information which is linked or linkable to a specific individual, such as date and place of birth, mother's maiden name.
+(See OMB Memorandum M-17-12 dated January 3, 2017)

 By way of example, applicants must screen resumes to ensure that they do not contain PII such as personal addresses, personal landline/cell phone numbers, and personal emails.
-Under no circumstances should Social Security numbers (SSNs) be included in the application.
+Under no circumstances should Social Security Numbers (SSNs) be included in the application.
 Federal agencies are prohibited from the collecting, using, and displaying unnecessary SSNs.
-(See the Federal Information Security Modernization Act of 2014 (Pub.
+(See, the Federal Information Security Modernization Act of 2014 (Pub.
 L. No. 113-283, Dec 18, 2014; 44 U.S.C. § 3551).